Beginning, Intermediate & Advanced

 Class Fee: $45.00 non-members + $35.00 Supply Fee

-What a great class to create while working with leather.
-Students will make a leather bag or choose from any of the following projects: leather belt, wallet, passport wallet, journal, phone belt pouch, drawstring pouch, Scottish Sporran, Instrument strap, lady’s wallet, clutch purse, and more.
+Students will have time to make a leather bag or choose from any of the following projects: leather belt, wallet, passport wallet, journal, phone belt pouch, drawstring pouch, Scottish Sporran, Instrument strap, lady’s wallet, clutch purse, and more.
 Depending on the project, the student will be able to learn techniques of cutting leather and stitching styles.
 If desired, the student can learn how to use a wood burning tool to inscribe a design directly on to the leather and then colorize it.
 All leathers, materials, tools, and instructions are provided, along with templates.
 This class is for all skill levels.
 The student may bring a lunch if so desired.
-Come create and learn while making new friends.
+Limited seating, please sign up early.

 Call (706) 632-2144 for questions regarding this course and registration.
 Payment is required to register for BRMAA courses.
 You may pay via PayPal above, over the phone, or visit The Art Center located at 420 West Main Street, Blue Ridge, GA 30513 to pay in person.
 The Programming Coordinator is in the office from 10 am - 6pm on Wednesday, Thursday, Friday, and Sunday.